 For more information on wire ropes check out this PDF document: Wire Rope Safety Document

 A tow dolly is a type of trailer used to haul cars a short distance.
 When a tow dolly trailer is hooked up to your truck, you can load the front wheels of the car you need to tow onto it and let the back wheel stay grounded so they can roll along.
 This can be an easier method of transportation in some circumstances because it puts less stress on the towed vehicle.

 Cars are secured to tow dollies with wheel net baskets.
 Wheel net baskets are woven nets made from reinforced polyester webbing straps, similar to ratchet straps or winch straps.

 Typically, they have a flat hook or snap hook end-fittings, so make sure to choose the fitting that fits your tow-dolly.
-Alternately, you can purchase a separate adapter to anchor flat hooks onto anchor points other than slots.
+Alternatively, you can purchase a separate adapter to anchor flat hooks onto anchor points other than slots.

 5. Snatch Blocks

 A snatch block is a specific kind of pulley, a simple device that makes it easier to lift or pull a heavy load with less force.
 It’s sort of a strengthening mechanism.
 All pulleys use a spool and casing to hold a rope.
 The increased leverage you get with a snatch block lets your wire rope or cable last longer, and you can get a wider range of jobs done without having to invest in extremely heavy-duty equipment (that is, maximum-strength winch winders or crane motors).

 6. Tow Hooks